mwcraig/ccd-as-book/_build/03-06-Combine-darks-for-use-in-later-calibration-steps.md

 {:.output .output_stream}
 ```
-INFO: splitting each image into 4 chunks to limit memory usage to 350000000.0 bytes. [ccdproc.combiner]
+INFO: splitting each image into 5 chunks to limit memory usage to 350000000.0 bytes. [ccdproc.combiner]

 ```

-### Result
+### Result for Example 2

 The difference between a single calibrated bias image and the combined bias image is miuch clearer in this case.